 One of the biggest misunderstandings in the US energy market today is Risk Management.
-It is clearly better to determine first what your objective is, and then decide what behavior you will adopt to achieve it.
+It is better to determine first what your objective is, and then decide what behavior you will adopt to achieve it.
 You can then consider whether your energy procurement behavior is conservative or not.

-Large consumers have two conflicting objectives with respect to performance against budget and performance against the market.
+Large consumers have two conflicting objectives concerning performance against budget and performance against the market.
 These objectives are opposite sides of the same coin and require senior management to determine the relative importance of each of them.
 A company that does a fixed price deal to meet its budget is no more conservative than a company that floats its price with the market; both are the opposite of conservative, speculating that their opinion will turn out to be correct.

-So if you were to ask yourself whether your company is conservative in its approach to energy procurement, I would like to think that if your answer is yes then you would be able to identify your behavior with the following principles:
+So if you were to ask yourself whether your company is conservative in its approach to energy procurement, I would like to think that if your answer is yes, then you would be able to identify your behavior with the following principles:

-- You measure the risk of your energy position daily; if you don’t then what do you do to evaluate your behavior
+- You measure the risk of your energy position daily; if you don’t, then what do you do to evaluate your behavior.

-- You can fix and where possible unfix prices because you know prices can go up and down and therefore you always want to be able to adjust your decision as things happen
+- You can fix, and where possible unfix prices because you know prices can go up and down, and therefore, you always want to be able to adjust your decision as things happen.

 For more information, call our sourcing specialists: +1 888.988.5474 or contact us here.